Skip to content

 builder = "gpu-dev" # override for the builder role specifically

-The resolved agent name is passed to the ACP session via setSessionMode at the start of each iteration.
+The resolved agent name is passed to ACP providers that support setSessionMode at the start of each iteration session.

 Preset patterns